by Terry Wayne Benton

 Instead, God chose a vision for Peter of an example of unclean animals coming down in a sheet for him to kill and eat, but without a direct statement or command God wanted Peter to draw a necessary inference.
 Peter did not understand the implication at first.
 Later, he put together the information of the vision with the appeal of Cornelius and the Holy Spirit falling miraculously upon Cornelius and his household.
 He spoke of what "God has shown me" (Acts 10:28).
 In other words, he saw it as a necessary inference.
 God "showed" him by way of the implication of the vision and the implication of what else was shown him.
 Necessary implication or inference is what you must do with evidence.
 If you throw it out, you have thrown out the very essential basics of reasoning.

 Also, Peter wanted the Jews who came with him to answer, "Can any man forbid water….?" by their use of necessary inference (Acts 10:47).
 Other Jews drew the same necessary inference in Acts 11:18.
-Thus, major issues are determined by use of evidence which always sets up for a necessary inference.
+Thus, major issues are determined by the use of evidence which always sets up a necessary inference.
 For brethren who would argue that God always uses direct command only to express His will, these do greatly err, not knowing the scriptures.